knaughten/nemo_python/docs/evaluation_deck_guide.md

 Here are instructions for how to generate a bunch of figures to evaluate the simulated Southern Ocean and Antarctic continental shelf against observations.
 This currently includes:

-1. a 24-panelled timeseries plot showing ice shelf basal melting, bottom temperature, and bottom salinity in 8 regions of the continental shelf.
+1. a 24-panelled timeseries plot showing ice shelf basal melting, bottom temperature, and bottom salinity in 7 regions of the continental shelf; plus basal melting and vertical casts of temperature and salinity for the Dotson to Cosgrove region (inner Amundsen Sea).
 Grey lines are monthly model output, black lines are the 2-year running mean, and the blue dashed lines and shaded regions are observational estimates including uncertainty (Adusumilli 2020 for basal melting, Zhou 2025 for T and S):

 ![](evaluation_timeseries_shelf.png)